 Travelers can also inform themselves about safety measures.
 The website of the Centers for Disease Control and Prevention (CDC) outlines recommendations for those planning domestic or international travel, which may be useful for people planning to spend Pesach on a vacation program.

 For domestic travelers, the CDC recommends being fully vaccinated with an FDA-authorized vaccine or a vaccine authorized for emergency use before embarking on a trip.
 During travel, travelers are advised to wear a mask over their noses and mouths and to take other precautions, according to the CDC.

-For those who will not be fully vaccinated by the time they board a flight for their U.S.-based Passover destination, the CDC recommends getting tested one to three days before travel and testing again three to five days after their travel.
+For those who will not be fully vaccinated by the time they board a flight for their U.S.-based Passover destination, the CDC recommends getting tested 1-3 days before travel and testing again 3-5 days after their travel.
 A several-day quarantine upon arrival at their destination is also recommended.

-Passover programs are held in exotic international locations—from Puerto Vallarta to Rome—and the CDC has travel recommendations for those traveling to destinations abroad, available at cdc.gov.
+Passover programs are held in exotic international locations—from Puerto Vallarta, Mexico to Rome, Italy—and the CDC has travel recommendations for those traveling to destinations abroad, available at cdc.gov.

 Why is insurance important?
-If, for example, your program requires a negative COVID-19 test within three days of arriving at the destination and someone in your family tests positive, having travel insurance allows you to file a claim for a full refund, covering the cost of the program as well as any travel expenses, according to Travel Defend.
+If, for example, your program requires a negative COVID-19 test within three days of arriving at the destination and someone in your family tests positive for COVID-19, having travel insurance allows you to file a claim for a full refund, covering the cost of the program as well as any travel expenses, according to Travel Defend.